honza171/live-droids/README.md

-#live-droids
 No one wants to write repetitive boilerplate code.

 ##Overview
 A collection of useful live templates especially if you use [AutoValue](https://github.com/google/auto/tree/master/value), [ButterKnife](https://github.com/JakeWharton/butterknife) or [Timber](https://github.com/JakeWharton/timber).
+Kotlin is also supported except enumerated annotations (pull requests are welcome).

 ###Android
 **`idef`**: "Create enumerated annotation of Integer set"